Design a booking experience that meets

 experience, with features that put safety

 RideShair is a white-label, digital platform that enables airline passengers to share taxis to and from the airport.
 As a pre-paid and pre-booked service, it aims to provide a cheaper, faster, reliable and more sustainable mode of travel.

 RideShair is an early stage Irish start-up.
-I worked with them on designing their booking experience to meet both user and business needs.
+I worked with them on designing their booking experience.

-User Survey, User Interviews, Competitive Benchmarking & Usability Testing
+User Survey, User Interviews, Personas, Customer Journey Map, Competitive Benchmarking & Usability Testing.

 While I worked with RideShair specifically on their booking experience, I considered the entire user journey.
-This enabled me to uncover significant pain points across various touchpoints, that could be addressed at the time of booking.
+Taking this holistic perspective enabled me to uncover potential pain points at other stages of the journey, that could be addressed at the time of booking.

 they didn’t know using apps such as Uber and Lyft.